Freemasonry in the United States

-Colonial Era
+History

 Grand Lodges founded during the Colonial Era

-Freemasonry spread from the British Isles during the Colonial Era when all of the original Grand Lodges from England began to issue charters in North America.
-Starting in 1730, the "Modern" Grand Lodge of England began issuing warrants for Provincial Grand Lodges in the colonies.
-Initially, these warrants were issued to individuals to act as deputies for the Grand Master, and some confusion resulted due to overlapping jurisdictions.
-To confuse matters further, with the formation of the "Ancient" Grand Lodge of England, rival Provincial Grand Lodges were chartered under their jurisdiction.
-The two most influential Grand Lodges – the "Ancients" and the "Moderns" – quickly became the most prolific Freemason groups.
+Freemasonry spread from the British Isles during the Colonial Era as the original Grand Lodges in England began issuing charters in North America.
+Starting in 1730, the "Modern" Grand Lodge of England granted warrants for Provincial Grand Lodges in the colonies.
+These warrants were initially issued to individuals appointed as deputies of the Grand Master, which led to overlapping jurisdictions and administrative confusion.

+Following the establishment of the rival "Ancient" Grand Lodge of England, separate Provincial Grand Lodges were chartered under its authority, further complicating governance.
+The two competing systems, known as the "Ancients" and the "Moderns", became the dominant organizational branches of Freemasonry in the English-speaking world during the eighteenth century.